davedavis/pdfit/Readme.md

-# PDFit
+# Klutter

-PDFit.io is a webservice that accepts a URL from a user and returns a de-cluttered, ad-free and readability.js inspired simple format or PDF for use with e-ink and e-reader devices like the remarkable or kindle readers.
+Klutter.io is a webservice that accepts a URL from a user and returns a de-cluttered, ad-free and readability.js inspired simple format or PDF for use with e-ink and e-reader devices like the remarkable or kindle readers.